The Full Frame

 Chilly Beginning

-by daniel on Aug.11, 2009, under Journal, Medical School, Research
+by on Aug.11, 2009, under Journal, Medical School, Research

 Today was a cold rainy day.
 I received little sleep last night and casually my mind wanders to that blissful state between waking and dreaming.
 As I sit in my office I know that any second the spotlight will fall upon me.